Andrew-Costa-10114/talisman-ai/talisman_ai/validator/README.md

 # Validator Module

 The validator is responsible for independently verifying miner submissions and enforcing quality standards.
-Unlike traditional Bittensor validators that query miners directly, this validator polls a coordination API for batches of miner posts, validates them against ground truth (X/Twitter API), and submits votes back to the API for consensus tracking.
+Unlike traditional Bittensor validators that query miners directly, this validator polls a coordination API for validation payloads, validates them using LLM analysis, and submits results back to the API.

 ## Overview

 The validator operates in two phases:

-1. **Batch Processing**: Continuously polls the API for batches of miner posts, grades each miner's submissions using a three-stage validation system, and submits votes back to the API
+1. **Validation Processing**: Continuously polls the API for validation payloads, grades individual posts using LLM analysis, and submits results back to the API
 2. **Score Management**: Updates miner scores based on validation results, which are used by the base validator to set weights on-chain

 The validator runs asynchronously in the background, processing batches independently of the main validator forward loop.